 Infertility in Male Cats

-By Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM
+By Tammy Hunter, DVM; Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM

-Male infertility refers to the inability of a sexually mature tomcat (intact male cat) to impregnate a fertile female.
+Male infertility refers to the inability of a sexually mature tomcat (intact male cat) to impregnate a fertile female cat.
 Most tomcats reach sexual maturity between six and twelve months of age, although this can sometimes occur as late as 18 months old.
 A tomcat that has been unable to sire a litter with a proven fertile female by 18 months of age may be evaluated for infertility.

-What are the causes of infertility in male cats?
+What causes infertility in male cats?

 Behavioral factors may also be associated with infertility in tomcats.
 An anxious tomcat, or one that has had negative experiences associated with breeding in the past, may be reluctant to mate with a female.
 Attempting to breed cats in a stressful environment may be associated with lower breeding success.